vespa-engine/sample-apps/operations/multinode/README.md

 $ curl http://localhost:8080/search/?yql=select%20%2A%20from%20sources%20%2A%20where%20sddocname%20contains%20%22music%22%3B
 </pre>

-(we now see that the cluster controller is still up, with one)
+(We now see that the cluster controller is still up, with one)

 <pre>
 $ docker exec node0 bash -c "/opt/vespa/bin/vespa-proton-cmd --local getState"